Millimeter-Wavelength Lens-Absorber-Coupled Ti/Al Kinetic Inductance Detectors: Fabrication

 \section{Fabrication}

-We have fabricated two lens-less MKID devices: a small $3\times\SI{3}{\centi\meter}$ chip for testing the new designs, comprising 5 spiral array detectors and 4 single spiral detectors; and a large format demonstrator with 253 detectors spiral array detectors.
-The small chip was made from a 2'' \SI{280}{\micro\meter}-thick moderate resistivity ($\rho\gtrsim\SI{1000}{\micro\ohm\centi\meter}$) double-side-polished float-zone silicon wafer, and the large format demonstrator was instead made from a 4'' wafer with very high resistivity ($\rho\gtrsim\SI{10000}{\micro\ohm\centi\meter}$).
+We have fabricated two lens-less MKID devices: a small $3\times\SI{3}{\centi\meter}$ chip for testing the new designs, comprising 5 spiral array detectors and 4 single spiral detectors; and a $\diameter$4'' large-format demonstrator with 253 spiral array detectors.
+Both devices were made from high-resistivity ($\rho>\SI{1000}{\micro\ohm\centi\meter}$) double-side-polished float-zone silicon wafers, with a thickness of about \SI{280}{\micro\meter} to realize a quarter-wavelength backing reflector.
 The recipe is the same for both devices.
 We first sputter-deposit on the wafer \SI{10}{\nano\meter} of Ti and then, without breaking the vacuum in the sputter chamber to avoid oxidation, we add \SI{20}{\nano\meter} of Al. This layer is patterned to define the resonators and readout line using mask-less laser lithography on a negative resist (AZ nLOF 2070), which is developed in AZ developer.
 The exposed Ti/Al is then subsequently wet-etched with TechniEtch Al80 to attack Al and TechniEtch TBR19 to attack Ti.
-To make the ground plane we first protect the frontside with resist and then deposit \SI{200}{\nano\meter} of Al in the backside of the wafer.
+To make the ground plane we first protect the frontside with resist and then deposit \SI{200}{\nano\meter} of Al on the backside of the wafer.
 The fabricated devices can be seen, already assembled in their chip holders, in \cref{fig:smallDevice,fig:waferDevice}.
 Future experiments will include a Si lens array that is aligned and glued to the detector wafer.
 The lenses, including the frustra AR-coating, will be manufactured from a monolithic Si wafer by means of laser ablation \cite{Bueno2022}.
-The glueing of the lens array and device wafers will be done with either a lithographic glue like PermiNex\textsuperscript{\textregistered} or a high viscosity glue like epoxy 2216 \cite{Baselmans2022}.
+The glueing of the lens array and device wafers will be done with either a lithographic glue like PermiNex\textsuperscript{\textregistered} or a high viscosity adhesive like Epoxy 2216 \cite{Baselmans2022}.